-When you use our contact form
+When using our contact form

-Data processing for the purpose of contacting us is carried out in accordance with Article 6(1) Sentence 1 a of the GDPR on the basis of your voluntary consent.
+Data processing for the purpose of contacting us is carried out in accordance with Article 6(1)(a) GDPR on the basis of your voluntarily given consent.

-The personal data collected by us for the use of the contact form will be automatically deleted after the completion of your request.
+The personal data collected by us for the use of the contact form will be automatically deleted after completion of your request.

 Data processing for advertising purposes

 The following statements refer to the processing of personal data for advertising purposes.
 If the advertising is directed at existing customers, the processing of the required personal data is based on our legitimate interest pursuant to Article 6(1)(f) GDPR.
 If you are not an existing customer, the data processing for advertising purposes will only be carried out on the basis of your consent in accordance with Article 6(1)(a) GDPR.
 The duration of data storage for advertising purposes does not follow any rigid principles and is based on the question of whether the storage is necessary for the advertising approach.
 At DS Group, we also follow the principle of deleting data for promotional use after 90 days.
 Please refer to the relevant text section in the data subject rights for information on how to proceed in the event of your objection or withdrawal of your consent.